-8. Cantilever tip
+8. CANTILEVER TIP

 Finally, high spatial resolution is also important in high-speed AFM.
 The resolution is mainly determined by the apex radius and the aspect ratio of a cantilever tip, in addition to the performance of the instrument.
 Thus far, small cantilevers with a sharp tip are not commercially available.
-Piece-by-piece attachment of a carbon nanotube to a cantilever tip is possible (Dai, 1996).
+Pieceby-piece attachment of a carbon nanotube to a cantilever tip is possible (Dai et al., 1996).
 However, this laborious attachment cannot be routinely performed.
-Instead, we have employed electron beam deposition (EBD) to grow a carbon tip on the original tip (Wendel, 1995).
-A piece of phenol crystal (sublimate) is placed in a small container with small holes (~0.1 mm diameter) in the lid.
+Instead, we have employed electron beam deposition (EBD) to grow a carbon tip on the original tip (Wendel et al., 1995).
+A piece of phenol crystal (sublimate) is placed in a small container with small holes $(\sim 0.1 \text{ mm diameter})$ in the lid.
 The container is placed in a scanning electron microscope chamber and small cantilevers are placed above the holes.
-A spot-mode electron beam is focused onto each original tip, which produces a needle on the original tip at a growth rate of ~17 nm/s.
-The newly formed carbon tip has an apex radius of 15-25 nm (Fig. 13A, B) and is sharpened by plasma etching in argon or oxygen gas, which decreases the apex radius to 4-5 nm (Fig. 13C).
+A spot-mode electron beam is focused onto each original tip, which produces a needle on the original tip at a growth rate of $\sim 17$ nm/s.
+The newly formed carbon tip has an apex radius of 15-25 nm (Fig. 20.13A and B) and is sharpened by plasma etching in argon or oxygen gas, which decreases the apex radius to 4-5 nm (Fig. 20.13C).

-Figure 13.
-(A) A SEM image of an EBD tip grown from phenol as a vapor source.
+Figure 20.13 (A) An SEM image of an EBD tip grown from phenol as a vapor source.
 The deposition time was 90 s.
-The electron energy, working distance and aperture size of the FE-SEM during the deposition were 20 kV, 4mm and 30 μ m, respectively.
+The electron energy, working distance, and aperture size of the FE-SEM during the deposition were 20 kV, 4 mm, and 30 $\mu$ m, respectively.
 (B) The apex radius of the grown tip is about 17 nm.
 (C) After etching in Ar gas for 8 min using a plasma etcher with the power of 16 W, the apex radius is reduced to about 5 nm.